developingAlex/lakedisappointment/README.md

     <p> Signed in at { new Date(decodedToken.iat*1000).toISOString() }</p>
     <p> session expires at { new Date(decodedToken.exp*1000).toISOString() }</p>
     ```
-1. At this point if the browser is refreshed, the session is lost, if we want the session to persist, we need to look into storing the token on the user's browser
+1. At this point if the browser is refreshed, the session is lost, if we want the session to persist, we need to look into storing the authentication token on the user's browser (there are two options, local and session storage, session means for the life of the web browser program, and local is more long term (cookie))

     look up mozilla dev network docs: API/Window/localStorage for some information about that.
+1. There are javascript calls that you can use to store values to a users local storage, the values are key-value pairs.
+Those calls are:
+    * localStorage.setItem(key, value)
+    * localStorage.getItem(key)
+    * localStorage.removeItem(key)

+    Eg.

+    `localStorage.setItem('preferredColor','teal')`

+    `const favColor = localStorage.getItem('preferredColor')`
+1. We will encapsulate all that logic in it's own file
-1. In our /web/src/api/token.js file
+1. create a /web/src/api/token.js file and fill it with this code:
     ```javascript
-    const key = 'userToken'
+    //we'll call our key 'userToken' in case other types of tokens are neccessary down the track const key = 'userToken'

     export function saveToken(token) {